-Those who are in bed for long periods of time may develop sores on their head, shoulders, hips, tailbone, behind their knees, or around the ankles.
+Those in bed for long periods may develop sores on their head, shoulders, hips, tailbone, behind their knees, or around their ankles.

 Bed Sores Can Lead to Major Injuries

-While some bed sore injuries can be minor, ones that are left unchecked and untreated can cause serious injury to the muscle and bone.
+While some bed sore injuries can be minor, those left unchecked and untreated can cause serious injury to the muscle and bone.
 The injuries can cause infections like: